 Quick Note On Gelatin Types: When it comes to gelatin, you don’t want any old gelatin off the supermarket shelves.
 You want to look for 100% grass-fed gelatin from healthy animals.
 That is why I recommend Vital Proteins Grass-Fed Gelatin products exclusively.
 I have compared this brand with other brands on the market and the quality far surpasses anything else I’ve tried.
 I am thrilled to be one of their affiliate partners and support such a great product.

 Vital Proteins offers two types of gelatin.
+It is important to know that these ARE NOT interchangeable when it comes to recipes!
 The green top (Collagen Protein) is what you need for this recipe and for recipes where you are making gummies, “jello”, etc. The blue top (Collagen Peptides) is cold water soluble and does not thicken or gel like gelatin does.
 Both are very nutritious, but can’t be used interchangeably.
+Watch this video:

 In order to make coconut milk yogurt, you need the following items (this will make close to one quart):